SigmaCash/interview/README.md

 ## Bonus (don't need to be in the below specific order)

 * Use ES6 syntax including arrow functions, destructuring and async/await
-* Use of Promises where you feels it's needed
+* Use of Promises where you feel it is needed
 * Use of styled-components/native - https://styled-components.com/
 * Use of react-navigation - https://reactnavigation.org/
 * Use of axios with Instance configuration, allowing the configuration of interceptors.